 Similar reversions were seen in the views about the tax contributions of middle-income earners.
-After falling for the first time to a minority position (48.3%) in 2019, and holding relatively steady in the February 2020 survey (49.5%), the percentage of respondents who believe that middle-income earners pay about the right amount of tax lifted significantly in August, to 55.3%, which is more in line with the results from the surveys taken between 2014 and 2017 (see Figure 11).
+After falling for the first time to a minority position of 48.3% in 2019, and holding relatively steady in the February 2020 Survey at 49.5%, the percentage of respondents who believe that middle-income earners pay about the right amount of tax lifted significantly.
+In August 2020 the share rose to 55.3%, and have stabilised to pre-pandemic results, securing the majority once again at 51.5% in 2022 (see Figure 11).

-After dropping to a record low of 28.5% in August last year, the share who said that middle-income earners pay too much tax has lifted 4.1 points to 32.6% in 2021, although this is still 5 points down on the 2019 result.
+After dropping to a record low of 28.5% in August 2020, the share who said that middleincome earners pay too much tax has lifted 4 points to 32.4% in 2022, although this is still 5 points down on the 2019 result.

-The proportion of respondents who believe the tax contributions of those in middle income brackets is about right has dropped 3.7 points since the post-COVID survey of 2020, but at 51.6%, it remains 2.1 points higher than the pre-COVID finding.
+The proportion of respondents who believe the tax contributions of those in middle-income brackets are suitable has remained consistent with last year's Survey, with a difference of less than 1 point, after having dropped 3.7 points from the post-COVID survey of 2020, but at 51.5%, it remains 2 points higher than the pre-COVID finding.